slviajero/tinybasic/examples/00tutorial/README.md

 ### More BASIC features

 In addition to these language sets there are the Arduino IO functions.
 These features are explained in 01basics-10starter.

-Graphics functions are ommited here, they will be explained in a special section of the examples code as well.

 IoT and networking functions are also explained in a special section.